zeeshank95/zeeshank95.github.io/_pages/home.md

 I did my Masters by Research in Computer Science from <a href="http://cvit.iiit.ac.in">CVIT IIIT Hyderabad</a> advised by <a href="https://faculty.iiit.ac.in/~jawahar/index.html">C.V.
 Jawahar</a> and <a href="https://makarandtapaswi.github.io">Makarand Tapaswi</a>.
 My thesis was on Situation Recognition for Holistic Video Understanding, exploring structured representations to enable deeper semantic understanding of dynamic scenes.
 Prior to this I was a Research Assistant in the Computer Vision lab at <a href="https://iitgn.ac.in">IIT Gandhinagar</a>, where I worked with <a href="https://shanmuga.people.iitgn.ac.in"> Shanmuganathan Raman</a>.
 My work centered around Computational Photography, specifically in high dynamic range (HDR) image and video reconstruction.

-I am broadly interested in unified multimodal models particularly at the intersection of diffusion models and autoregressive large language models for joint understanding and generation across text, images, and videos.
+I am broadly interested in unified large multimodal diffusion models particularly at the intersection of vision and language for joint understanding and generation across text, images, and videos.
 Currently I am exploring compositional representations for high fidelity and interpretable text-to-image/video diffusion models.

 <p align="center">
   <a href="./docs/Zeeshan_cv_2022.pdf">CV</a> /